Skip to content

 Spring and early fall are ideal times to visit Paris with children.
 The weather is mild, and the parks are in full bloom, perfect for outdoor activities.

 Summer is popular, with many family-friendly events.
-For example, the annual Paris Plages transforming parts of the city into a beach-like atmosphere.
+For example, the annual Paris Plages transforms parts of the city into a beach-like atmosphere.
 Note that summer will also be incredibly crowded.
 Plus, many Parisians leave town in August for their own vacations so you might find some restaurants closed.

 The weather in late fall and winter can be gloomy.
 However, Paris has so many lovely things to do indoors.
-It’s still worth going in the off season if you snag a deal.
-We went over Thanksgiving and had a wonderful time, plus we got to enjoy the just opened Christmas markets.
+It’s still worth going in the off-season if you snag a deal.
+We went over Thanksgiving and had a wonderful time, plus we got to enjoy the just-opened Christmas markets.

 Paris family travel guide from Adventurous Tastes.
 Discover the best kid-friendly attractions, hotels, tours & more!
 With image of Eiffel Tower in the background and a tree and railing in the foreground